Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. (ESV)

 Circumcision is the topic of discussion for a very good reason.
-There were some in Galatia who were coerced into believing that if they got circumcised in the flesh then that was all that was needed in order to be justified in the eyes of God.
+There were some in Galatia who were coerced into believing that if they got circumcised in the flesh, that was all that they needed in order to be justified in the eyes of God.
 They “thought” they could go about their lives as they used to, without worrying about salvation or justification before God Almighty.

 Now, read the next verse out loud ~